yoki31/delivery-carrier/de/_sources/guides/configuration.txt

 Tracking numbers
 ****************

-The option tracking numbers allows you choose how is generated the last 8 digits of the tracking number.
+The option tracking numbers allows you choose how are generated the last 8 digits of the tracking number.

 You have two options.